Keion Crossen

-Keion Crossen (born April 17, 1996) is an American football cornerback for the Miami Dolphins of the National Football League (NFL).
-He was drafted in the seventh round of the 2018 NFL Draft by the New England Patriots.
-He played college football at Western Carolina.
+Keion Crossen (born April 17, 1996) is an American professional football cornerback.
+He was selected in the seventh round of the 2018 NFL draft by the New England Patriots.
+He played college football for the Western Carolina Catamounts.

 College career

 A two-sport student-athlete during his time in Cullowhee, Crossen stood out on the football field while also lending his talents to the Western Carolina track & field teams where he was the SoCon champion in the men's 100-meter dash at the 2016 outdoor championships, setting a school-record with a time of 10.33 which also qualified him for the NCAA East Preliminary.

 On the football field, Crossen was a two-year starter in the defensive secondary for the Catamounts, amassing 165 career tackles in 46 games over his four-year career including 106 solo stops and five tackles for loss.
-He finished with three career interceptions and a total of 19 pass break-ups - seven in both his junior and senior seasons.
+He finished with three career interceptions and a total of 19 pass break-ups – seven in both his junior and senior seasons.